sanchitsharma77/threadmind/frontend/README.md

 - No data leaves your machine.
 No external APIs or cloud storage.

 ## Customization
-- Update templates, targets, and tags via the dashboard.
 - Replace `frontend/public/favicon.ico` with your own branding.
 - Edit `frontend/index.html` for further branding.